apjanke/octave-tablicious/doc-project/Developer-Notes.md

 # TODO

 * Get subsasgn assignment to work
   * It's currently erroring: `error: invalid dot name structure assignment because the structure array is empty.
 Specify a subscript on the structure array to resolve.`
+* Validation: enforce that all variables in a table have the same height
 * timetable
 * More documentation for individual methods
 * Texinfo documentation